 Easter is coming and the kids have been decorating eggs every year, but this year they wanted to do something different.
 Something unique and with a bit of a science flair.
 We already made gorgeous Crystal Egg Geodes, so this time we thought let’s bring our love of bath bomb making to the table and make some awesome Easter Bath Bombs.
 But we couldn’t just do simple Easter bath bombs, we had to get creative and make Easter Egg Bath Bombs that we then decorated like real Easter Eggs!
 Each one is as special and unique as the kid who made them.

-Easter Bath Bomb Recipe You Decorate like real easter eggs
+Easter Bath Bomb Recipe To Decorate

 Disclaimer: This article contains commission and affiliate links.
 As an Amazon Associate I earn from qualifying purchases.